sammarland-rh/telegram-bot/README.md

 * Then reply with your bot name including the @ for example `@naminatebot`
 * Then reply with `Disable`

 ## Configuration
 The code expects the `SHEET_ID`, `TELEGRAM_TOKEN` and `creds` to be supplied as environment variables.

+## Running the app
+There are many ways to run Node apps.
+The simples is to run `node index.js' You will need to make sure the environment variables are correctly set for the application to start.